Skip to main content

 Management

-My research explores how people recognize, evaluate, and sometimes withdraw recognition from leaders, and the consequences these perceptions hold for inclusion, careers, and organizational life.
-I stu
+Research Summary My research explores how people recognize, evaluate, and sometimes withdraw recognition from leaders, and the consequences these perceptions hold for inclusion, careers, and organiza

+My work has been published in top-tier journals, including the Journal of Applied Psychology, the Journal of Organizational Behavior, and The Leadership Quarterly.
 Across my work, I examine both the dynamics of leader perceptions and the experiences of those who do not fit traditional prototypes, including racial minorities, women, and quiet or nontraditional leaders.
 I also investigate the micro-social mechanisms that enable inclusion, such as psychological safety and peer dynamics.
+My goal is to generate research that not only advances leadership theory but also offers actionable pathways for building more inclusive and adaptive organizations.

 Education

-BA in Philosophy, University of Florida, 2008
+BA in Philosophy, University of Florida

-MA in Industrial-Organizational Psychology, Seattle Pacific University, 2011
+MA in Industrial-Organizational Psychology, Seattle Pacific University

 PhD in Organizational Behavior and Human Resources, University of Illinois Chicago, 2022